rcn-ee/ti-opencl/docs/sphinx-doc/source/memory/access-model.rst

 some cost.
 The read and write buffer commands currently use memcpy for data transfer.

-For the examples below, please refer to the OpenCL 1.1 specficication or online reference pages for the details of the APIs.
+For the examples below, please refer to the OpenCL 1.1 specification or on-line reference pages for the details of the APIs.
 In these examples, most of the arguments to the read/write or map/unmap enqueue commands are obvious with the exception of CL_TRUE as the second argument and 0 as the third argument to